Overview of Selling a House with a HELOC

 What are the risks of waiting for market changes?

 Waiting for better market conditions in Connecticut can be risky for sellers with a HELOC.
-The market can change and lead to uncertainty in prices, which might delay your sale or lower your home’s value.
-Waiting too long might also complicate your HELOC repayment, causing more financial stress if the market doesn’t improve as hoped.
+The market can change and lead to price uncertainty, delaying your sale or lowering your home’s value.
+Waiting too long might complicate your HELOC repayment, causing financial stress if the market doesn’t improve as hoped.
 Knowing these risks helps you decide the best time to sell.

 Calculating Potential Profits and Losses